-Marilyn Adlington (she/her) is a recent MFA graduate of Criticism & Curatorial Practice from OCAD University with a background in Art History and Museum Studies.
-She has a dedicated passion for curatorial work and exhibition development, with several years of experience developing contemporary art programming in local communities throughout Ontario.
-She has published art writing in the Journal of Curatorial Studies, Public Journal, the Senses and Society.
-As the Program Coordinator for CAFKA, she strives to facilitate public art experiences that engage audiences in unique and innovative ways to generate meaningful community dialogue.
+Marilyn Adlington (she/her) is an MFA graduate of Criticism & Curatorial Practice from OCAD University with a background in Art History and Museum Studies.
+She has a dedicated passion for curatorial work and exhibition development, with several years of experience developing contemporary art programming in communities throughout Ontario.
+She has published art writing in the Journal of Curatorial Studies, PUBLIC journal, and The Senses and Society journal.
+As the Interim Director for CAFKA, Marilyn strives to facilitate public art experiences that engage audiences in unique and innovative ways, generating meaningful community dialogue.

 education @ cafka.org

-Eric Almberg is an emerging artist and educator currently living and working on land traditionally cared for by the Haudenosaunee, Anishnaabe and Attawandaron Peoples, in an area colonially known as Waterloo, Ontario, Canada.
-He/they/she graduated with a B.F.A. from the University of Lethbridge, and a Diploma in Visual Art from Grant MacEwan University.
-Eric's work revolves around the themes of connection between beings, internal awareness, re-skilling and learning, and environmental sustainability.
-Eric works with these themes through community programming, workshops, participatory and collaborative performances, storytelling, installations, and sculptures which bring new life to discarded objects as materials.
-Eric is currently preparing to build a timber frame traveling workshop cart with support from the Pat the Dog Theatre Creation microgrant program.
+Eric Almberg (he/they/she) is an emerging artist and educator currently living and working on land traditionally cared for by the Haudenosaunee, Anishnaabe and Attawandaron Peoples, in an area colonially known as Waterloo, Ontario, Canada.
+They graduated with a BFA from the University of Lethbridge, and a Diploma in Visual Art from Grant MacEwan University.
+Eric's work revolves around the themes of connection, internal awareness, re-skilling, and environmental sustainability, exploring these themes through community programs, workshops, participatory and collaborative performances, storytelling, installations, and sculptures.
+Eric is currently building a timber frame bicycle cart for workshops, and investigating wood-focused alchemy with support from Pat the Dog

 sophia bartholomew | Operations Manager